One of my clients recently told me (and gave permission to quote this),

 Uncovering My Superpowers

-For a first example, I used to see my introversion and my high sensitivity as curses, until I explored what they really meant.
+For a first example, I used to see my introversion and my high sensitivity as curses, until I explored what introversion and high sensitivity really mean.
 I realize now they help me be naturally good at listening, reading people, and thinking outside the box.
-I love those things, and so do my clients.
+I love those things, and so do my clients and other people around me.

 The funny part is I can’t even help doing those things.
 That’s often why we discount the value of our talents, because it comes so naturally that it feels like nothing to us.
 And yet it can be very valuable to the people who need us.